-Whether you’re vegan or just lactose intolerant, heavy cream might not be an option for you when cooking.
+Whether you’re vegan or just lactose intolerant, heavy cream might not be an option for your diet when cooking.

 Unfortunately, there’s no perfect replacement you can buy in stores.
-You can use one of Silk’s creamers as a decent substitute, but it’s not as good as the ones you can make yourself.
+You can use one of Silk’s creamers as a decent substitute, but it’s really intended as a coffee creamer, and not a heavy cream.

-Alternatively, there are quite a few substitutes you can make yourself if you’re trying to make a recipe vegan-friendly.
+Alternatively, there are quite a few substitutes you can make yourself if you’re trying to make a recipe vegan-friendly, which I’ll share with you here.
 Most don’t whip very well, but are great in other recipes that call for heavy cream like pasta.

 Not surprisingly, these are also the main types of non-dairy milks.